0xJaym/Linux/README.md

 * Why you use linux?
 * What you do in kali linux?<br>
 ## Commands
-* **PING **: If you want to chcek your system is connected to a router or internt, the ping command will do.
+* PING: If you want to chcek your system is connected to a router or internt, the ping command will do.
   PING(Packet Internet Groper).
 It uses the ICMP protocol to connect to other devices.
+* DU : Disk usage, helps you to identify what files/directories are consuming how much space
+#### String Manipulations commands: